Father Muller Medical College: Attached teaching hospitals

-The college is affiliated to Fr.
+The college is affiliated to the Fr.
 Muller Medical College Hospital.

-They have another attached hospital at Thumbay, Mangalore called Father Muller Hospital, Thumbay which acts as a rural connect as well as post graduate training hospital.
+They have another attached hospital at Thumbay, Mangalore called the Father Muller Hospital, Thumbay which acts as a rural connect as well as a post graduate training hospital.

 The college rural health care centre is located at Mullerkad, near Kavoor.

 Students and interns posted in the Department of Community Medicine undergo postings at public health centres in Surathkal and Jeppu as well as rural hospitals in Belthangady, Badyar in Dakshina Kannada district and Honnavar, Uttara Kannada district.

-The college conducts regular health camps from in far-flung areas in and around Dakshina Kannada and Udupi districts.
+The college conducts regular health camps in far-flung areas in and around Dakshina Kannada and Udupi districts.

 Undergraduate courses

 The college offers a four-and-a-half-year MBBS course affiliated to Rajiv Gandhi University of Health Sciences with a one-year compulsory rotating internship.
 There are 150 seats: 40% admissions are through a state level CET, 40% through the COMED-K entrance test, 15% through the NRI quota and 5% through the Management discretionary quota.

 The college offers courses in B.P.T.
 (Bachelors in Physiotherapy), B.Sc.
 M.L.T.
 (Medical Laboratory Technology), B.A.S.L.P.
 (Bachelor in Audiology and Speech-Language Pathology) and B.Sc.
 Radiography.